AlexanderDzhoganov/Skylines-Sapphire/FREQUENTLY_ASKED_QUESTIONS.md

 GameObjectUtil.WhereIs(GameObject.Find("FooBar"));
 ```

 replace `FooBar` with the name of the component you're looking for.
+Press `enter` to submit the command- line.